 - in the Hungarian, English, French and German languages

-Not eligible to apply are the researchers of The Hungarian Academy of Sciences Centre for Social Sciences in state employment at the time of the publication of the application or in the three years previous to that.
+Not eligible to apply are the researchers of the HUN-REN Centre for Social Sciences in state employment at the time of the publication of the application or in the three years previous to that.
 Excluded from judging the applications is anyone related to the applicants as well as their immediate colleagues (at different employers, e.g. if they are employed at the same department).
 In case of a disagreement, the Awarding Committee decides on conflicts of interest.

-Applications should be submitted before 30 June of the relevant year by post to the postal address of the Institute (CSS Institute for Legal Studies, 1476 Budapest 100, Postafiók 340.).
+Applications should be submitted before 30 June of the relevant year by post to the postal address of the Institute (HUN-REN CSS Institute for Legal Studies, 1476 Budapest 100, Postafiók 340.).

 The application should contain: